 Federal tax form 1040NR-EZ.
 If you had Federal taxes withheld from your pay, and want a refund, you must file this form.

-If you earned less than $3,700 last year, and had no tax withheld, or do not want a refund, you do not have to file a federal tax return.
+If you earned less than $4,000 last year (correct figure for 2015 but is adjusted each year so check for the correct amount), and had no tax withheld, or do not want a refund, you do not have to file a federal tax return.
 The Office of International Programs provides free access to tax preparation software, GLACIER, to help you prepare Form 1040NR-EZ.
-Contact the OIP or attend a tax information session (see schedule below) to get an access code.
-You should request an access code only if you have received a 2011 Form W-2 or Form 1042-S. If you had only a Beecroft position, you do not need an access code.
+Contact the OIP or attend a tax information session to get an access code.
+You should request an access code only if you have received a Form W-2 or Form 1042-S. If you had only a Beecroft position, you do not need an access code.

 Wisconsin Form 1NPR, for non-residents of WI.
 If you had Wisconsin State taxes withheld from your pay, and want a refund, you must file a state tax form.
 This is a fillable form that can be e-filed for FREE.
 See the Wisconsin Department of Revenue website for details and instructions.